astronomer/airflow-guides/guides/dag-best-practices.md

 Before we jump into best practices specific to Airflow, we need to review one concept which applies to all data pipelines.

 [Idempotency](https://en.wikipedia.org/wiki/Idempotence) is the foundation for many computing practices, including the Airflow best practices in this guide.
-Specifically, it is a quality: A program is considered idempotent if running the program on a set input once has the same effect as running the program multiple times.
+Specifically, it is a quality: A program is considered idempotent if, for a set input, running the program once has the same effect as running the program multiple times.

 In the context of Airflow, a DAG is considered idempotent if rerunning the same *DAG Run* (with the same inputs) multiple times has the same effect as running it only once.
-Designing idempotent DAGs decreases recovery time from failures and prevents data loss.
+This can be acheived by designing each individual task in your DAG to be idempotent.
+Designing idempotent DAGs and tasks decreases recovery time from failures and prevents data loss.

 ## DAG Design